PCRE2Project/pcre2/doc/html/README.txt

 The following instructions assume the use of the widely used "configure; make;
 make install" (autotools) process.

-To build PCRE2 on system that supports autotools, first run the "configure" command from the PCRE2 distribution directory, with your current directory set to the directory where you want the files to be created.
+If you have downloaded and unpacked a PCRE2 release tarball, run the "configure" command from the PCRE2 directory, with your current directory set to the directory where you want the files to be created.
 This command is a standard GNU "autoconf" configuration script, for which generic instructions are supplied in the file INSTALL.

+The files in the GitHub repository do not contain "configure".
+If you have downloaded the PCRE2 source files from GitHub, before you can run "configure" you must run the shell script called autogen.sh.
+This runs a number of autotools to create a "configure" script (you must of course have the autotools commands installed in order to do this).

 Most commonly, people build PCRE2 within its own distribution directory, and in this case, on many systems, just running "./configure" is sufficient.
 However,